When one diagnosis comes with others

 These are not random overlaps.
 They are part of a connected system of behaviours, where one pattern can influence another.

-With FAIRY, you'll get your child assessed as per DSM-5, powered by WHO's ICF framework, and enriched by domain level behavioural patterns to better support your little one.
+With FAIRY, your child is assessed as per DSM-5, powered by WHO's ICF framework, and enriched by domain-level behavioural patterns — to better support your little one.

 Why this matters for parents